wallarm/product-documentation/docs/latest/faq/cpu.md

 # CPU high usage troubleshooting

+This troubleshooting article explains how to reduce CPU usage by Wallarm.
+By following the suggested steps, you can improve your environments's performance and avoid frustrating slowdowns.

 You can do the following to lower the CPU load by Wallarm:

 * [Enable extended logging](../../admin-en/configure-logging.md#configuring-extended-logging-for-the-nginx‑based-filter-node) and monitor processing time to reveal the longest request processing episodes.